top of page

 1. At all athletic contests an adult, preferably the head coach, must accompany the team or individual.
 That adult should be employed by the school he or she represents.
 As head coach of any sport he or she is responsible for the actions and attitudes of him/her, his/her assistant, managers, trainers, and players.

 2. When an athletic contest takes place, a team of TSSAA officials must do all the officiating.
 Each school is responsible for paying the officials.
 Coaches should establish who will pay on a game to game basis.
-In the event a contest is cancelled or postponed, the host schools involved must contact officials: a school not doing so must pay officials just as if the contest was played if the officials appear for the contest.
+In the event a contest is canceled or postponed, the host schools involved must contact officials: a school not doing so must pay officials just as if the contest was played if the officials appear for the contest.
 All rulings made by the officials are final.
 If a school charges admission (other than tournaments) that school will be responsible for the entire crew of officials’ fees.

 3. In the event a protest arises, the protesting school must file a written report stating exact nature of the complaint.
 This report must be in the hands of the HVAC Board no later than 24 hours after the contest in which the complaint arises.
 The HVAC Board will rule on said complaint.
 If the schools are not satisfied with the committee ruling, an appeal may be made to all remaining members and a vote will be taken to settle the matter.
 This decision will be final with no appeals.
 A 48 hour time limit from end of contest will be allowed in the event of an appeal to the original committee.
 This appeal may be verbal or written.
 The voting of league members will be done by secret ballot.